đź“–

 Before you create your business you’ll need to decide which Amazon selling plan you’ll be using.
 Here you can see the comparison between both individual and professional selling plans.

-Access to advertising and advanced selling tools
+• No access to advertising or advanced selling tools

-Can sell products in restricted categories
+• Cannot sell products in restricted categories

-Access to the Buy Box
+• Do not get access to the Buy Box

 We'd advise most people to get started with a professional selling plan; that way you can sell unlimited products on Amazon, this also works out to be slightly cheaper each month.